2

 – Joshua

-Jul 18, 2016 at 22:11
+Commented Jul 18, 2016 at 22:11

 • @Joshua I do not mean that Zechariah was completely fulfilled by the crucifixion and resurrection.
 I am just answering the perspective of the text within the question: why the separate households and why men and women are separate.
 Obviously there is a future (as yet unfulfilled) aspect corresponding to His Return.
 As far as the Passover reference, I am just reading the text.
 Since the crucifixion occurred at the time of Passover and Unleavened Bread and John says Zechariah was fulfilled, it seems reasonable to see Zechariah in that light and it seems to apply.
-Jul 18, 2016 at 22:22
+Commented Jul 18, 2016 at 22:22

 • @wilberteric No. My knowledge is from either Jewish sources or present day Messianic Jewish Christians.
 If you know of a good source I'd like to get it.
 One of the challenges is the movement of The Church away from observing the Passover and so what has been preserved by traditions are only the Jewish observances.
-Jul 18, 2016 at 22:28
+Commented Jul 18, 2016 at 22:28

 Your Answer